$0.34 EPS Expected for Washington Real Estate Investment Trust (NYSE:WRE) This Quarter

-Brokerages expect Washington Real Estate Investment Trust (NYSE:WRE) to report earnings per share of $0.34 for the current fiscal quarter, according to Zacks.
-Four analysts have provided estimates for Washington Real Estate Investment Trust’s earnings.
-The highest EPS estimate is $0.36 and the lowest is $0.33.
-Washington Real Estate Investment Trust reported earnings of $0.39 per share during the same quarter last year, which would suggest a negative year-over-year growth rate of 12.8%.
-The business is expected to report its next quarterly earnings results after the market closes on Thursday, February 11th.
+Analysts forecast that Washington Real Estate Investment Trust (NYSE:WRE) will announce earnings of $0.34 per share for the current quarter, according to Zacks Investment Research.
+Four analysts have issued estimates for Washington Real Estate Investment Trust’s earnings, with estimates ranging from $0.33 to $0.35.
+Washington Real Estate Investment Trust reported earnings per share of $0.39 in the same quarter last year, which suggests a negative year-over-year growth rate of 12.8%.
+The business is scheduled to announce its next quarterly earnings results after the market closes on Thursday, February 11th.

-According to Zacks, analysts expect that Washington Real Estate Investment Trust will report full-year earnings of $1.46 per share for the current year, with EPS estimates ranging from $1.45 to $1.49.
-For the next fiscal year, analysts expect that the firm will report earnings of $1.46 per share, with EPS estimates ranging from $1.45 to $1.47.
-Zacks Investment Research’s EPS calculations are a mean average based on a survey of sell-side research firms that follow Washington Real Estate Investment Trust.
+On average, analysts expect that Washington Real Estate Investment Trust will report full year earnings of $1.46 per share for the current year, with EPS estimates ranging from $1.45 to $1.47.
+For the next fiscal year, analysts forecast that the company will report earnings of $1.45 per share, with EPS estimates ranging from $1.44 to $1.47.
+Zacks’ EPS averages are a mean average based on a survey of research firms that cover Washington Real Estate Investment Trust.

-Washington Real Estate Investment Trust (NYSE:WRE) last issued its earnings results on Thursday, October 29th.
-The real estate investment trust reported ($0.01) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.35 by ($0.36).
-The firm had revenue of $73.23 million for the quarter, compared to the consensus estimate of $71.48 million.
+Washington Real Estate Investment Trust (NYSE:WRE) last issued its quarterly earnings results on Thursday, October 29th.
+The real estate investment trust reported ($0.01) EPS for the quarter, missing the consensus estimate of $0.35 by ($0.36).
+The company had revenue of $73.23 million for the quarter, compared to analyst estimates of $71.48 million.
 Washington Real Estate Investment Trust had a net margin of 123.40% and a return on equity of 3.10%.
-The company’s revenue for the quarter was down 8.8% on a year-over-year basis.
-During the same period last year, the firm earned $0.41 earnings per share.
+The business’s revenue for the quarter was down 8.8% on a year-over-year basis.
+During the same period last year, the company posted $0.41 earnings per share.

-A number of hedge funds have recently made changes to their positions in the stock.
-Van ECK Associates Corp grew its stake in Washington Real Estate Investment Trust by 23.5% during the 3rd quarter.
-Van ECK Associates Corp now owns 2,488 shares of the real estate investment trust’s stock worth $50,000 after buying an additional 473 shares during the last quarter.
-Mutual of America Capital Management LLC raised its holdings in Washington Real Estate Investment Trust by 13.8% in the 2nd quarter.
-Mutual of America Capital Management LLC now owns 3,997 shares of the real estate investment trust’s stock worth $89,000 after purchasing an additional 485 shares during the period.
-Sandy Spring Bank raised its holdings in Washington Real Estate Investment Trust by 31.2% in the 2nd quarter.
-Sandy Spring Bank now owns 2,256 shares of the real estate investment trust’s stock worth $50,000 after purchasing an additional 536 shares during the period.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Private Advisor Group LLC bought a new position in Washington Real Estate Investment Trust during the second quarter worth $47,000.
+Sandy Spring Bank boosted its position in shares of Washington Real Estate Investment Trust by 31.2% during the 2nd quarter.
+Sandy Spring Bank now owns 2,256 shares of the real estate investment trust’s stock valued at $50,000 after purchasing an additional 536 shares in the last quarter.
+Van ECK Associates Corp grew its stake in Washington Real Estate Investment Trust by 23.5% during the third quarter.
+Van ECK Associates Corp now owns 2,488 shares of the real estate investment trust’s stock worth $50,000 after purchasing an additional 473 shares during the period.
 Glenmede Trust Co.
-NA raised its holdings in Washington Real Estate Investment Trust by 28.3% in the 2nd quarter.
+NA increased its holdings in Washington Real Estate Investment Trust by 28.3% in the second quarter.
 Glenmede Trust Co.
-NA now owns 2,523 shares of the real estate investment trust’s stock worth $56,000 after purchasing an additional 557 shares during the period.
-Finally, AQR Capital Management LLC raised its holdings in Washington Real Estate Investment Trust by 3.6% in the 3rd quarter.
-AQR Capital Management LLC now owns 19,858 shares of the real estate investment trust’s stock worth $400,000 after purchasing an additional 689 shares during the period.
-Hedge funds and other institutional investors own 86.42% of the company’s stock.
+NA now owns 2,523 shares of the real estate investment trust’s stock worth $56,000 after purchasing an additional 557 shares in the last quarter.
+Finally, Mutual of America Capital Management LLC lifted its stake in Washington Real Estate Investment Trust by 13.8% in the second quarter.
+Mutual of America Capital Management LLC now owns 3,997 shares of the real estate investment trust’s stock valued at $89,000 after buying an additional 485 shares during the period.
+Institutional investors own 86.42% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, January 6th.
-Investors of record on Wednesday, December 23rd will be paid a dividend of $0.30 per share.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 6th.
+Stockholders of record on Wednesday, December 23rd will be given a $0.30 dividend.
 The ex-dividend date of this dividend is Tuesday, December 22nd.
-This represents a $1.20 annualized dividend and a yield of 5.49%.
-Washington Real Estate Investment Trust’s dividend payout ratio (DPR) is 72.29%.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 5.62%.
+Washington Real Estate Investment Trust’s dividend payout ratio (DPR) is currently 72.29%.

 WashREIT owns and operates uniquely positioned real estate assets in the Washington Metro area.
 Backed by decades of experience, expertise and ambition, we create value by transforming insights into strategy and strategy into action.
 As of October 29, 2020, the Company's portfolio of 45 properties includes approximately 3.7 million square feet of commercial space and 6,863 multifamily apartment units.